 Another common step in cyber intrusion remediation is removing the infected files from the system.
 This seems like a no-brainer at the surface, remove the files that caused the infection.
 We additionally recommend identifying the application/service/protocol that presented the initial vulnerability and seek to modify these shortcomings to prevent future attacks.
 These actions could include deleting known-bad files, disabling unused or high-risk services (such as those that transmit in plain-text), removing software or applications that present little business use, and updating/installing an industry standard anti-malware application.
 These actions will all help quell future attacks.

-- Find and remove the file(s) responsible for the attack
+- Find and remove the file(s) responsible for the cyber attack

-- Delete or disable the process/protocol used to launch the attack
+- Delete or disable the process/protocol used to launch the cyber attack

 - Remove the service/application that created the vulnerability